LarsWalraevens/util-library/README.md

-# About repo
+## About repo

 This repository serves as a collection of handy and reusable methods that I find useful in my projects.

 ## Organization

-The methods in this repository are organized into folders based on the main "needed" package.
+The methods in this repository are organized into folders based on the main required package.
 Each folder contains related methods that are associated with a specific package(s) or library(s).

 ## Usage